YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 **(Bonus)** After executing the method, the return value should be the product of BigBinary ```b1``` and BigBinary ```b2```(i.e. ```b1``` * ```b2```).
 BigBinary ```b1``` and ```b2``` should not be changed.

-**Hint for Bonus** Considering the data scale, the simple implementation may cause **TLE(Time Limit Exceeded)** and cannot pass the testcases.
+**Hint for Bonus**: Considering the data scale, the simple implementation may cause **TLE(Time Limit Exceeded)** and cannot pass the testcases.
 Please think about how to improve the efficiency of multiplication!

 ## Question 2.
 Online Shopping [Medium, 60 + 5 Points]
 > Contributors: Yida TAO, Sicen LIU, Dingyuan XUE